datalatte-ai/.github/profile/README.md

 Reputation tokenomics
 ======================

-datalatte's Reputation tokens (XPs) incentivize user participation and provide rewards for contributions to the community.
-XPs are EIP1155 standard and earned through various actions within the datalatte ecosystem, such as providing data for surveys or participating in community events.
-They can be used for a variety of purposes within the platform, including accessing premium features and participating in governance decisions, soul-bounding reputation to datalatte's PFPs (dataBarista) and many other usecases and services only accessible by XPs.
+Datalatte's Reputation tokens (XPs) incentivize user participation and provide rewards for contributions to the community.
+XPs are EIP1155 standard and earned through various actions within the Datalatte ecosystem, such as providing data for surveys or participating in community events.
+They can be used for a variety of purposes within the platform, including accessing premium features and participating in governance decisions, soul-bounding reputation to Datalatte's PFPs (dataBarista) and many other usecases and services only accessible by XPs.

-Note that XPs are eligible to datalatte's native utility token airdrop when public launch occurs.
+Note that XPs are eligible to Datalatte's native utility token airdrop when public launch occurs.

 Project Layout
 --------------

-./solidity: the core implementation of the datalatte protocol, including the KG data model and XP token logic.
+./solidity: the core implementation of the Datalatte protocol, including the KG data model and XP token logic.

-./typescript: our NPM packages, which wrap the Solidity implementation and expose a JavaScript API for interacting with datalatte.
+./typescript: our NPM packages, which wrap the Solidity implementation and expose a JavaScript API for interacting with Datalatte.

-./swift: implementation of our Swift package, also wrapping the core Solidity implementation (via a C-compatible FFI), suitable for incorporating datalatte as an XCode dependency.
+./swift: implementation of our Swift package, also wrapping the core Solidity implementation (via a C-compatible FFI), suitable for incorporating Datalatte as an XCode dependency.

-./design: documents describing datalatte data structures and protocols in generalized terms.
+./design: documents describing Datalatte data structures and protocols in generalized terms.

 License
 -------